 In December 2015, the IAEA released its final assessment on “Past and Present Outstanding Issues” regarding Iran’s nuclear program.
 AFTAC provided trace forensic analysis of samples supporting the IAEA’s mission to monitor Iranian compliance with the Joint Comprehensive Plan of Action.
 As a major component of the IAEA’s network of analytical labs, AFTAC’s analysis was foundational to the report.

-In January and September 2016, AFTAC sensors detected underground disturbances in the vicinity of North Korea’s reported nuclear tests.
+In January and September 2016, AFTAC sensors detected underground disturbances near North Korea’s reported nuclear tests.
 The center’s findings were based on seismic activity, which was quickly analyzed, packaged and elevated to national decision makers.

 AFTAC is also on the forefront of protecting the homeland as it establishes an array of sensors across the United States as part of the National Technical Nuclear Forensics program.
 This program is designed to collect forensic analysis after detonations to aid the Federal Bureau of Investigation in attributing attacks on U.S. soil to foreign governments or terrorist entities to swiftly bring those responsible to justice.
 AFTAC’s efforts are making the Department of Defense’s vision to protect U.S. personnel and interests from the threat of a domestic nuclear detonation a reality.